 Did you just get a new dog and wonder if a harness or collar is the right choice?
-There is no easy answer to this question as it always depends on your dogs characteristics, activity level, age and breed.
-It can be quite tricky to decide whether your dog should wear a collar or a harness when walking or training.
-Again, the activity itself is important as well.
-Are you just starting training your dog or are they a bit older?
+There is no easy answer to this question as it always depends on your dog's characteristics, activity level, age and breed.
+It can be tricky to decide whether your dog should wear a collar or a harness when walking or training.
+Again, the activity itself is essential as well.
+Are you just starting training your dog, or are they older?

 Let's compare both accessories below and see the benefits of a harness and collar.

 A harness comes with multiple benefits for you and your furry pal.
 Here is why using a harness is suitable for your dog and how it compares to a collar.

 If your dog is a puller, dog collars can cause reduced airflow if the pulling happens repeatedly.
 Brachycephalic Breeds can injure themselves.
 These are all breeds with flatter faces.
 A dog harness takes the strain off your dog's neck and prevents neck injury.

 When a dog pulls a lot, there is a lot of pressure on his trachea.
 A harness prevents injuries to your dog's trachea.
 It is safer for dog breeds with short noses as they have delicate airways and can develop respiratory problems.